alrevuelta/cONNXr/README.md

 # Limitations

 * Very few basic operators are implemented, so a model that contains a not implemented operator will fail.
 See them inside `operators` folder
-* The only end to end tested model so far is the MNIST one, for hardwritten recognition digits.
+* The only end to end tested model so far is the MNIST one, for handwritten recognition digits.
 * Each operator works with many data types (double, float, int16, int32).
 Only few of them are implemented.
 * `has_raw_data` is not supported.
 A `TensorProto` is assumed to have the data inside any of the structs (int, float,...) and not in raw_data.
 * So far memory management is a mess, so you will find a memory leak for sure.